The first months of membership set the stage for your relationship with new members.

 TIP: Use survey functionality included in YourMembership association management software to easily build and send targeted surveys and collect feedback.

 Find out more about how to make new members feel welcome and appreciated in a virtual environment.
-Watch the on-demand webinar: The Naughty and Nice Checklist: A Successful New Member Digital Onboarding Strategy.
+Explore how to take it a step further with: Five tips to engage volunteers through your online community.